ConfSched/ConfSched/docs/admin.md

 <code>cd Scheduler</code>

-Create a new file named <code>config.h</code> and set the following constants:
+Create a new file named <code>config.h</code> in the Scheduler directory and set the following constants:

 ```cpp
 #ifndef INCLUDED_CONFIG